MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 Invoke function sharedWithMe

 ### [Invoke-MgBetaInviteGroupDriveItem](Invoke-MgBetaInviteGroupDriveItem.md)
-Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.A sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

 ### [Invoke-MgBetaInviteGroupDriveRoot](Invoke-MgBetaInviteGroupDriveRoot.md)
-Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.A sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

 ### [Invoke-MgBetaPreviewGroupDriveItem](Invoke-MgBetaPreviewGroupDriveItem.md)
 Invoke action preview